custompro98/workshops/02_querying.md

 ```

 Note:
+In pretty much every learn to program tutorial, the first step is a "Hello, World!" program.
+That simply outputs "Hello, World!"
 SELECT is how we identify which pieces of data you want back
 <!--sec 2.1-->
 ## But we want the data from our tables